Esoteric meaning of Easter

 The middle face is the point of the union of the male and female principles, or of Spirit and Matter.
 The numbers three and four, thus combined in the cross, give harmony to both and are the symbol of Nature's creative forces, and the central point is Love Sublime, Love in its highest aspect, equal to the Love of God Himself, when that Love is purified in Service, Sacrifice and Devotion.
 Thus, one of the esoteric meanings of the crucifixion is discovered in the numerological and geometrical symbols that expound the history of the evolution of man.
 It was for this reason that the cross was adopted as the emblem of immortality in Egypt, in Chaldea, Britain, India and America.
 But with the ancients, as with the Initiates, this was the cross of Life, not of death.

-We have now seen that the cross was not derived from an historical crucifixion, but from the Mystery Teachings of ancient Egypt, Greece, India and other lands.
+I have now shown that the cross was not derived from an historical crucifixion, but from the Mystery Teachings of ancient Egypt, Greece, India and other lands.
 Nor is there any historical evidence that Jesus was ever nailed to a cross.
 This article of faith was borrowed from the initiation rites of the Egyptian Mysteries.
 But whereas in these rites, the candidate was bound (not nailed) to a cross, to symbolise his bondage to the body and the material world, the Church converted the allegory of Initiation into historical fact to bolster its doctrine of vicarious atonement by an historic saviour who had to be sacrificed for our supposed 'sins'.

 This answers the question that troubles many Christians, and has been hurled as a reproach against the Easter story, namely: how is it possible for Jesus to be tortured and slain by the rabble of Jerusalem?
 No one who truly believes in a loving and merciful God can possibly believe that He would condemn His beloved Son to such a terrible fate.
 It was this doctrine more than any other, which seemed to me so utterly blasphemous and impossible, that made me leave the Church and begin my own personal search for Truth.
 The real message of the crucifixion has been carefully concealed by the Church in its long battle to suppress the hated mysteries of Greece and Egypt, because they alone could expose its impostures and false dogmas.